 3. Rating level inconsistencies

-When you are asking a number of questions based on a similar rating scale like NPS, it is easy to overlook rating level inconsistencies.
-While several scales could be utilized throughout a survey, be sure that the answer rating – whether it’s 1 to 5 or 0 to 10 – flows consistently on similar types of questions throughout the survey.
-Also, be sure the scales are reflected the same way (i.e. left to right) when offering the same choices.
+When asking several questions based on a rating scale similar to NPS, it is easy to overlook rating-level inconsistencies.
+While several scales could be utilized throughout a survey, be sure that the answer rating – 1 to 5 or 0 to 10 – flows consistently on similar questions throughout the survey.
+Also, be sure the scales are reflected the same way (i.e., left to right) when offering the same choices.

 4. Assuming prior knowledge or understanding